beartype/pytest-beartype/README.md

 pytest --beartype-packages='your_package_name,other_package_name'
 ```

-or, with a single package,
+or, with a single package:
 ```bash
 pytest --beartype-packages=your_package_name
 ```